rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/f5_mgmt_scanner.md

   3. Do: ```use scanner/http/f5_mgmt_scanner```
   4. DO: ```set rhosts```
   5. Do: ```run```
-  6. You will learn if this is a F5 web management interface
+  6. You will learn if IPs in rhosts are F5 web management interface

 ## Options